 I was surfing around the net one day when I came across this image from Lilian Vernon.

-It was so cute and so simple I knew I could redo it it myself and make it more cuddly and warm for the holidays.
-I have a new interest in felt over the past year so I went off in search of a felt ball or something round I could cover with felt.
-But then I went to Target and found these sweater ball ornaments for $3 a piece.
+It was so cute and so simple I knew I could redo it myself and make it more cuddly and warm for the holidays.
+I have a new interest in felt over the past year, so I went off in search of a felt ball or something round I could cover with felt.
+But then I went to Target and found these sweater ball ornaments for $3 apiece.
 Perfect!
 Done and done.
-It wasn't felt but it was sweater material so that worked for me.
+It wasn't felt, but it was sweater material, so that worked for me.

-I started to sketch out what colors should go where since I knew I anted to be all Christmas colors.
-I bought my felt ans was ready to go.
+I started to sketch out what colors should go where since I knew I wanted to be all Christmas colors.
+I bought my felt and was ready to go.

-Cut out your circles and make sure they look ok when they are all laying on top of each other.
+Cut out your circles and make sure they look ok when they are lying on top of each other.
 I did freehand the little beaks and feet.
 The feet on the other version were just too hard for me to pull off.

 When I got to the wings, I wasn't sure how to approach them.
 I decided to take my large circle, cut it in half, and then overlap them together like a wing or feathers might look.
-It gave me the smooth look I was going for.
+It gave me a smooth look I was going for.

 I decided to make two owls, one for each girl.
 They are so cute and fuzzy.
 I love them.

 The tree here at our house is nothing but homemade or store-bought but with a purpose.
 I try to buy/make things that the girls are into every year around this time.
 It's like a time capsule to look back on.
 My mom did the same thing for me, and I love passing on the tradition.
 The girls get at least one new ornament a year that I will pass on to them when they get their own place someday.